 James Lee’s compositional process for another SLSO commission, Visions of Cahokia, was informed by his many years of research on Native Americans, as well as a visit to the ancient site just east of the Mississippi River.
 When he was in St. Louis last year for the orchestra’s performance of his Emotive Transformations, he took an Uber to Cahokia Mounds in between rehearsals.
 “It was incredible to imagine this humongous city and think about how to reflect it in music.”

 Oswald Huỳnh’s piece, Gia Đình (Family), started as a graduate school project and evolved into a full-scale work for orchestra.
-“I knew exactly what I wanted, which doesn’t always happen for me,” Huỳnh says, “There are ideas in the piece that had been floating in my head for a long time, such as exploring ideas of intergenerational trauma, my relationship with my heritage, and folk songs and music of Vietnam.”
+“I knew exactly what I wanted, which doesn’t always happen for me,” Huỳnh says, “There are ideas in the piece that had been floating in my head for a long time, such as exploring intergenerational trauma, my relationship with my heritage, and folk songs of Vietnam.”

 What is exciting about working with music?

 As an artform, music can be one of the most abstract.
 We can’t touch it or see it, but “it is such a direct sensation,” says Huỳnh, “both with our ears and with vibrations in our bodies.”